Frequently Asked Questions

 If a lot does not meet it’s reserve then you are not contracted to buy and the Seller is not contracted to sell.
 If you are highest bidder, we will contact you to enquire whether would like to amend your bid in any way, ie increase, decrease, withdraw or stand by your current bid.
 We will then contact the Seller to take their instruction.
 If you reduce or withdraw your bid we will contact the underbidder.

 An autobid allows you to place your maximum bid and the system will bid in increments for you against other bidders up to your maximum bid.
-If your auto bid is below the reserve the system with automatically place your maximum bid, if your autobid is above the reserve it will place your bid at the reserve and then bid for you against other bidders up to your maximum autobid.
+If your auto bid is below the reserve the system will automatically place your maximum bid, if your autobid is above the reserve it will place your bid at the reserve and then bid for you against other bidders up to your maximum autobid.

 The bid closing time will be stated in the auction or tender sale catalogue, but to avoid ‘sniping’, Marriott & Co.’s online auction system allows for bidding to remain open for ten minutes following the last bid made on each lot; ‘bidding overtime’ is the period between the stated bid closing time and ten minutes after the last bid.